 But spending less than you earn does not mean that you should stop living your life.
 You can start small by cutting your expenses in areas like:

 - Automatic subscriptions and memberships

-- Changing to a good bank that avoids unnecessary fees
+- Changing to a good bank account that avoids unnecessary fees

 - Reduce food expenditure by choosing to cook at home